tandinomu/reactjs-subdevice/practical _report/report.md

 ## Introduction

-Docker is a containerization platform used to package applications along with their dependencies into containers.
-This ensures that applications run seamlessly across different environments, including development, testing, and production.
-This report documents the process of containerizing a React.js application as shown in the screenshots.
+Docker is an open source software platform used to create, deploy and manage virtualized application containers on a common operating system (OS), with an ecosystem of allied tools.

 ## Containerization